x0sig/ch32v307-no-sdk/README.md

 ## Description

 This is a minimal build-environment to programm the ch32v3007.
-Just create a new folder for you project copy the minimal Makefile and done.
+Just create a new folder for your project, copy the minimal Makefile and done.

 Makefile:
 ```make